 John was ahead of his day in design, which moved to his boats in the 1960’s.
 He started with Mitcham Marine Spitfires, with a few variations before it found a version that he released.

 This picture shows the first available version.
 The engine is a 25HP Evinrude 2 stroke.
+Later they came as a package with a Crescent Outboard.

 This is the Mitcham Marine water-jet boat; and yes it flies.